fdel-car/bomberman/srcs/README.md

 # The AGame class (a.k.a.
 Where to start)
 In order to create your own game you will need to have a class which inherits from AGame.
 This class will contain all the infos needed by the engine to run properly, provided that you implemented all the virtual functions.

-The engine will require the AGame to provide some entities (Camera and Light, but also Entity list and a Skybox) for both the loading screen and the actual level that is currently playing.
+The engine will require the AGame to provide some entities (Camera and Light, but also a Entity list and a Skybox) for both the loading screen and the actual level that is currently playing.

 How you handle a level switch and the change of in-use entities/assets is up to you, just bear in mind that the engine will always put the loading screen between each switch and will launch a thread to let you load all your new assets without freezing the game.